Homecoming (2009 film): Plot

-The film begins with Shelby (Mischa Barton) driving at night while crying and smoking a cigarette, which she drops and then hits someone who was standing in the path of the car.
+The film begins with Shelby (Mischa Barton) driving at night while crying and smoking a cigarette, which she drops.
+She then hits someone who was standing in the path of the car.

 Mike (Matt Long), Shelby's ex-boyfriend, and his new girlfriend, Elizabeth (Jessica Stroup), are preparing to go to Mt.
 Bliss, Mike's hometown, because the football team is retiring his jersey.
-Shelby has problems with the bank about the bowling alley she inherited from her mother and still believes that she and Mike are still an item.
+Shelby has problems with the bank about the bowling alley she inherited from her mother and believes that she and Mike are still an item.
 After the football game Mike and Elizabeth decide to go to Shelby's bowling alley.
 When Shelby sees Mike, she kisses him, but Mike tells her that he has a new girlfriend.

 Shelby befriends Elizabeth and after a few tequila shots, a drunk Elizabeth says she is going to meet Mike's parents after.
 Shelby then tells her that Mike's parents are over-judgmental, making Elizabeth nervous.
 Wanting to give a good first impression to Mike's parents, Elizabeth decides to go to a motel and sleep her intoxication off, so gets driven to the nearest one from Mike's policeman cousin Billy.
 As she arrives at check-in, the man behind the counter tells her that there are not any rooms left because of the homecoming football games and the nearest motel is four miles away.
 Mike goes home to see his mother, who tells him that one of her friends said his new girlfriend got drunk at the alley.
 Mike tells her that since Elizabeth wanted to make a good impression, she decided to stay at a motel.
 Mike's mother questions him why Elizabeth would think that, implying that Shelby lied to Elizabeth.

 Elizabeth begins to walk up the road, looking for someone to drive her to the motel.
 While driving, Shelby is now crying and smoking a cigarette as seen at the beginning of the film.
 Elizabeth tries to flag the car down and becomes the person Shelby hits.
 After the crash, Shelby takes her home with her.
 At her house, Shelby cares for Elizabeth by using some medical supplies left over from when her mother was sick.

 The next morning Mike tries to call Elizabeth but her phone goes to voicemail.
 Elizabeth then wakes up in Shelby's house.
 Confused, she asks Shelby what happened.
 Fearing that she would go to jail for hitting Elizabeth, Shelby tells her that she found her in the road as a victim of a hit and run.
 Elizabeth suffered extensive bruising and a broken ankle.
 Shelby tells Elizabeth that she left a message on Mike's voicemail telling him where Elizabeth was, which is a lie.
 Shelby then sedates Elizabeth.